HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 The overall mean line (3.55★) cleanly bisects the cuisine chart, with artisanal/specialty categories consistently above it and high-volume fast-casual categories below.
 <img width="1176" height="746" alt="image" src="https://github.com/user-attachments/assets/2227868b-67a2-4020-af6d-53bd00de29a4" />

+**Conclusion:** Cuisine type is one of the strongest categorical predictors of rating, with a 1.5-star spread across categories.
+The pattern is consistent: **niche, artisanal, or experience-driven categories outperform high-volume, standardized ones**, reflecting both actual quality differences and selection effects in who chooses to review each type.

 ### Q4 — Geographic Location vs. Star Rating

 A one-way ANOVA of city-level mean ratings is also significant (**F = 29.12, p < 0.001**), confirming that geography explains some variance in ratings.
 Among 15 major cities analyzed, **Santa Barbara, CA** leads at **3.88★**, followed by **New Orleans, LA** (3.76★).
 At the lower end, **Metairie, LA** averages just **3.41★** and **Tucson, AZ** averages **3.50★**.